Australian Survivor: Format

 The show follows the same general format as the other editions of Survivor.
-To begin, the players are split into two or three tribes and taken to a remote, isolated location and are forced to live off the land with meagre supplies for several weeks.
+To begin, the players are split into two or three tribes and taken to a remote, isolated location.
+They are forced to live off the land with meagre supplies for several weeks.
 Frequent physical and mental challenges are used to pit the tribes against each other for rewards such as food, luxuries, or for immunity, forcing the other tribe to attend Tribal Council, where they must vote one of their tribemates out of the game by secret ballot.

 About halfway through the game, the tribes are merged into a single tribe, and challenges are on an individual basis; winning immunity prevents that player from being voted out.
 Most players voted out during this stage become members of the Tribal Council Jury.
-When only two players remain (three players in Blood vs Water), the Final Tribal Council is held.
-The finalists plead their case to the Jury as to why they should win the game.
-The jurors then have the opportunity to interrogate the finalists before casting their vote for which finalist should be awarded the title of Sole Survivor and win the grand prize of A$500,000 (or a A$100,000 charity prize in the 2006 celebrity season).
+When only two or three players remain, the Final Tribal Council is held.
+The finalists plead their case to the Jury about why they should win the game.
+The jurors then have the opportunity to interrogate the finalists before casting their vote for which finalist should be awarded the title of Sole Survivor and win the grand prize of A$500,000 (the grand prize was A$250,000 prize in the shorter Australia V The World edition and a A$100,000 charity prize in the 2006 celebrity edition).

+In addition to being eliminated by a Tribal Council Vote, the Castaways can also elect to leave the game at any time, either if they are finding the game or the experience too difficult or to attend to a personal emergency outside of the game.
+In the event of a castaway quitting, they may not be eligible to participate as a member of the Jury.
+Castaways who are injured can be removed from the game if the medical staff assess their condition and decides that they are not fit to continue in the game.
+Unlike some versions, injured castaways can be sent to the hospital for up to 24 hours to assess the nature and severity of their injury.
+If the injury can be remedied, they may be allowed to return to the game.

-Like other editions of the show, the Australian edition has introduced numerous modifications or twists on the core rules to prevent players from over-relying on strategies that succeeded in prior seasons or other editions of the show.
-These changes have included tribe switches, players being exiled from their tribe for a short period of time, hidden immunity idols that players can use to save themselves or another player at Tribal Council from being voted off, voting powers that can be used to influence the result at Tribal Council and players being given a chance to return following their elimination.
+Like other editions of the show, the Australian edition has introduced numerous modifications or twists on the core rules to prevent players from over-relying on strategies that succeeded in prior seasons or other editions of Survivor.
+These changes have included tribe switches, players being exiled from their tribe for a short period of time, hidden immunity idols that players can use to save themselves or another player at Tribal Council from being voted off, voting powers that can be used to influence the result at Tribal Council, multiple players winning Immunity thought the challenge after the Merge, the opportunity to eliminate members of the Jury before the Final Tribal Council, and players being given a chance to return after they have been voted off.